johnwcowan/pdp8x/fpp.md

 ## Instruction decoding

 When the FPP starts running,
-instructions are fetched, decoded, and executed as follows:
+instructions are fetched, decoded, and executed as follows.
+Start by setting FIW to M[FPC] and FIR to the least significant bits of IW.

  * Set FIR to the 16 least significant bits of M[FPC].

  * Set FOP to the 3 most significant bits of FIR.

  * Set FPC to FPC + 1, ignoring any overflow.
-   If FPC > H, set FPC to 0.

  * If FPC is greater than H, set FPC to 0.

  * Determine the format of the instruction in FIR.
    If the page bit (bit 0x0800) is 0, this is a base page instruction.
-   Set FY to FBASE + the 11 least significant bits of IR and set FG to 0, and skip the rest of this section.
+   Set FY to FBASE + the 11 least significant bits of FIR and set FG to 0, and skip the next two points.

- * If the double-word bit (the 0x0200 bit of IR) is 0, then this is a single-word instruction, so set FY to 0.
+ * If the double-word bit (the 0x0200 bit of IR) is 0, then this is a single-word instruction, so set FY to the 21 most significant bits of FPC + the 11 least significant bits of FIR

  * If the double-word bit is 1, then this is a double-word instruction: